 Students can investigate government and private scholarships as well as country-specific ones.

-You can apply for country-based scholarships individually, but many are applied for by the institution itself, so it’s best to get in touch directly with your chosen university to see which country-based scholarship opportunities they may be involved in.
+You can apply for country-based scholarships individually, but many are applied for by the institution itself, so it’s best to contact your chosen university directly to see which country-based scholarship opportunities it may be involved in.
 EduCanada is a good resource for more information on country-based opportunities.

 Angelique Saweczko, university registrar at the University of Toronto, points out that there are many opportunities for students to work on campus, such as working on a research project, at events or conferences hosted on campus.
 Students have to fulfil some requirements to work on-campus, such as having a valid study permit and a social insurance number (SIN).